utwente-scs/misdet-code/README.md

 Each directory contains a `README.md` file explaining how to use the artifacts of that directory.

+### Workflow
+Our approach works in the following steps:
+ 1. Collect data from the AWS environment using the [Data Collector](collector).
+ 2. Load the collected data into the Neo4j database using the [Data Loader](data_loader).
+ 3. Apply the graph embedding in the Neo4j database (see [Data Loader](data_loader) README.md file).
+ 4. Perform the anomaly detection using the [Anomaly Detector](anomaly_detection).

 ## Download and installation
 Currently, you can only download our code from this GitHub repository.
 To download the code, please clone this repository or [download](https://github.com/utwente-scs/misdet-code/archive/refs/heads/master.zip) the repository as a zip archive.